Are you considering buying gym supplements? Then you’ve probably heard of whey protein.

 - Whey protein concentrate: Concentrate is 70 - 80% protein and is usually cheaper than isolate.

-- Whey protein hydrolysate: Hydrolysate, or hydrolyzed whey, is the most expensive type of whey protein.
+- Whey protein hydrolysate: Hydrolysate, or hydrolyzed whey, is the most expensive type of whey protein supplement.
 It’s pre-digested, which makes it easier to consume.

 Regarding quality, isolates are better than whey protein concentrates.
 Although they are a bit more expensive, the price difference is usually negligible.
-But isolates contain fewer carbs and fats, so they’re more healthy for you overall [5].
+Isolates also contain fewer calories, carbs and fats so they’re more healthy for you overall [5].

 Benefits of Whey Protein